ayush-09/Job-Recommendation-Engine/README.md

 ## Contributing
 Contributions are welcome!
 If you have suggestions or improvements for the Job Recommendation System, please open an issue or submit a pull request.
 Together, we can enhance the system and make it even more valuable for job seekers.

-## License
-The Job Recommendation System is released under the [MIT License](https://opensource.org/licenses/MIT).
-Feel free to use, modify, and distribute the code for both non-commercial and commercial purposes.

----
-Feel free to customize the README.md file based on your specific project details and requirements.
-Provide instructions on how to install and use the system, mention the data source, describe the algorithm used, discuss evaluation methods, encourage contributions, and specify the project's license.